Rishabhadept/aws-rekognition-image/README.md

 # aws-rekognition-image

-Java Project on AWS Recognition for image analysis to detect labels, Faces , text and celebrity in a Image.
+Java Project on AWS Recognition for image analysis to detect labels, Faces , text and celebrity in an Image.
 Also comparing 2 Images.

 The code samples are available in AWS official documentation and necessary changes were done as per Requirement.